-It is important for you to have a constant level of phenobarbital in the blood that is within the “target” range.
+It is important for you to maintain a constant level of phenobarbital in the blood that is within the “target” range (see below).
 If your level is too low, you may experience fits or anxiety.
 If the level is too high, you could experience side effects or toxicity .

 How is it used?

 A doctor requests the test to measure the amount of phenobarbital in the blood and to find out whether the drug level is within a target range.
 A doctor may request the test every few weeks when you first begin taking the drug to help adjust the dose so that you have the desired level in your blood.
-Afterwards a period of time, the doctor will probably request the test at regular intervals.
+After this phase,, the doctor may request the test at regular intervals.
 If you begin taking another medicine, your doctor will usually request more measurements because phenobarbital interacts with several other common drugs.
-Phenobarbital might increase or decrease a specific drug’s effectiveness, and that medication may also affect the level of phenobarbital in the blood.
-The result could be decreased effectiveness from too low a level or severe side effects/toxicity if the level is too high.
+Phenobarbital might increase or decrease a specific drug’s effectiveness, and other medications may also affect the level of phenobarbital in the blood.
+The result could be decreased effectiveness (from too low a level) or severe side effects/toxicity (if the level is too high).